biolds/tibuta-w100/README.md

 [LightDM](https://doc.ubuntu-fr.org/lightdm) setup for tablet that don't handle screen rotation:

 - screen scaling, and landscape mode: [lightdm.conf](/uploads/Home/lightdm.conf)
-- conf to have [Onboard](https://launchpad.net/onboard) in the accesibility menu: [lightdm-gtk-greeter.conf](/uploads/Home/lightdm-gtk-greeter.conf)
+- conf to have [Onboard](https://launchpad.net/onboard) in the accessibility menu: [lightdm-gtk-greeter.conf](/uploads/Home/lightdm-gtk-greeter.conf)
 (to be put in `/etc/lightdm`)

 # Backlight